ku-kom/ucph_assets/README.md

 ## Development build
-Build javascript and css files from their `Src/` folders.
+Build javascript and scss files from their `Src/` folders.
 Install all dependencies in repo's root:

 ```